 Elmhurst School views absence as an issue related to both safeguarding and educational outcomes.
 Measures have been taken to adopt the additional admissions and attendance requirements which came into force on 5th September 2016 with a view to minimising the occurrence of children missing from education.
 Relevant staff have received training from Elmhurst School's safeguarding governor in the implications and implementation of these measures.
 Elmhurst School liaises with and reports to the Local Authority, as required, on these matters and may take steps that could result in legal action for attendance, or a referral to children's social care, or both.
-In accordance with the requirements of KCSIE 2022, Elmhurst School holds, so far as is reasonably possible, more than one emergency contact number for each pupil.
+In accordance with the requirements of KCSIE 2023, Elmhurst School holds, so far as is reasonably possible, more than one emergency contact number for each pupil.

 Patterns of children missing education, particularly repeatedly, can be a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 Staff should be aware of Elmhurst School's unauthorised absence and children missing from education procedures.
 It is essential that they are assiduous in their prompt completion of attendance registers, liaise closely with Elmhurst School office to resolve any unexplained absences, and report any concerns about absence to the DSL.
 A relatively short length of time a child is missing does not reduce risk of harm to that child, and all absence or non-attendance is considered with other known factors or concerns.
 On a day-to-day basis administrative staff monitor registers for patterns of absence and the DSL/DDSL undertakes a regular review of attendance records to analyse for patterns and trends.
+Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education.